Deploying Lean Methodologies & Tools, including Coaching & Mentoring

 - Diagnostic and scoping of areas to focus for improvement

-- Awareness Raising of Lean within the HA and its supply chain
+- Awareness Raising of Lean within the HE and its supply chain

 - Roles and responsibilities were developed for members of the deployment team and for the wider improvement community, embedded in Personal Development Plans

-- We provided training, development and ongoing support for members of the HA community (internal and supply chain team members) within the programme described earlier
+- We provided training, development, and ongoing support for members of the HE community (internal and supply chain team members) within the programme described earlier

-- Developed a skills transfer approach aimed at increasing the capability of the HA’s Lean Division to deliver training and support themselves
+- Developed a skills transfer approach aimed at increasing the capability of the HE’s Lean Division to deliver training and support themselves

 Creating an Improvement Engine by generating a range of improvement activities to solve the problems encountered within the industry and providing hands-on support as follows: